- Trip Code : NTE-TPC38

 - Morning breakfast,

-- Continue our trek towards Machhapuchhre, situated at the altitude of 3700m.
+- Continue our trek towards Machhapuchhre, situated at an altitude of 3700m.

-- Around a half an hour walk from Deurali, we will be ourselves in the middle of a river bed, which is surrounded by the massive snow-covered mountains.
+- Around a half an hour walk from Deurali, we will find ourselves in the middle of a river bed, which is surrounded by the massive snow-covered mountains.

 - Trek towards Machhapuchre Base Camp is quite strenuous but the unfolding views of the majestic Machhapuchre are certainly worth it.

 - Enjoy looking at Mt.
 Annapurna South, Hiunchuli, Annapurna I, Annapurna III, Gangapurna and, the Fishtail or Machhapuchhare itself.